mirzawaqasahmed/f5-big-iq-lab/docs/index.rst

 |repoinfo|

+This document details the lab exercises and demonstrations that comprise the hands-on component of the BIG-IQ v6.0.
+The environment is setup with basic configuration and associated traffic generation to populate dashboards for easy demos.
+Additional configuration can be added to support items that are not currently covered.

+This lab environment is designed to allow for quick and easy demos of a significant portion of the BIG-IQ product.
+The Linux box in the environment has multiple cron jobs that are generating traffic that populates the monitoring tab.

 There is lab environment available in UDF and Ravello (Oracle Public Cloud) for internal F5 users as well as Partners (please feel free to contact an `F5 representative`_).

-A draft version of this lab guide can be found `here`_.

 .. _here: https://f5-big-iq-lab.readthedocs.io/en/develop/

-This lab environment is designed to allow for quick and easy demos of a significant portion of the BIG-IQ product.

 .. _F5 representative: https://f5.com/products/how-to-buy#3013